Wrong Correlations

 Swami was worried last evening.
-I realized it by seeing the way he walked into the cafe for our coffee meet.
+I realized it by seeing the way he walked into the cafe.

 “The next few months are going to be bad for the markets,” he said.
-“But I think it is a good time to buy mid-cap stocks now.
-Do you have some ideas in mind for my retirement corpus?” he asked Jigneshbhai.
+“But I think it is a good time to buy mid-cap stocks now for my retirement corpus.”

 “I am asking you something much more important.
-I want to know the midcap stocks I must buy for retirement, now that the market is down.
+I want to know if I should buy midcap stocks for retirement, now that the market is down.
 Did you hear me?”
 Swami asked.

-It left us non-plussed.
-Here was Swami jumping around about the markets, and Jigneshbhai was talking about pumping weights.
+It left Swami non-plussed.
+Here Swami was jumping around about the markets, and Jigneshbhai was explaining why exercise doesn’t matter for weight loss.

 “Has he gone crazy?”
 Swami asked me, trying to spur our friend.
 “Why is he talking about weight loss when I am asking him about midcap stocks?
-We know he has cut his weight finally.
-But that was also long time back.
 What’s wrong with him?”

 Jigneshbhai had a faint smile on his lips.